Rodrigo001-dev/Projeto-Ecoleta-advanced/README.md

 ## 🔖 Layout

-You can view the project layout in the format through [this link] (https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).
+You can view the project layout in the format through [this link](https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).

 ## Demonstração/Demonstration